Panasonic reaps profit gain, set to streamline further

 He plans to fire the first salvo in his restructuring campaign, however, in October by reducing workers at Panasonic's headquarters to several hundred from 7,000, although many of those people will be dispersed to other business units rather than laid off.

-Panasonic's shares, which have fallen nearly 30 percent since the start of the business year compared with a 15 percent decline in the benchmark Topix index, finished the day 4.6 percent higher at 546 yen.
+Panasonic's shares, which have fallen nearly 30 percent since the start of the business year compared with a 15 percent decline in the benchmark Topix index .TOPX, finished the day 4.6 percent higher at 546 yen.

 (Reporting by Tim Kelly; Editing by Ryan Woo and Edmund Klamann)